 Periodically this basic structure has been reviewed and revised when necessary for a more efficiently operating Board.
 However, the purpose and objectives of the IWMF today have remained generally the same as they were in the early years of the WMSG.

 The IWMF currently has a worldwide membership of over 8,000, with Support Groups and affiliate organizations in virtually every continent.
-The work of the Foundation is done by a very small staff (the equivalent of fewer than 3 full time people) in Sarasota, Florida, and a “small army” of volunteers which in 2015 devoted approximately 22,500 hours to the IWMF helping us manage our programs and supporting our members.
+The work of the Foundation is done by a very small staff (six full-time people) in Sarasota, Florida, and a “small army” of volunteers which in 2017 devoted over 35,000 hours to the IWMF - helping us manage our programs and support our members.

 Today the IWMF: